Getting Started

 output: {

-// Workspace directory for compilation artifacts and cache
+// Workspace directory to store compilation output and cache

 workspace: '.vureact',